A Just Russia: Post-election

 On 22 May 2012, during a State Duma session where a bill was being considered to increase fines for those who violated protest laws, Mironov wore a white ribbon, a symbol that was being used by the anti-Kremlin opposition in protests against Putin's re-election, and the party remained silent in the discussion of the bill as a sign of protest.
 Mironov stated that the party "fundamentally disagrees with the content of the bill".

-On 27 October 2012, Mironov called on members to stop wearing the white ribbon, the day after a United Russia deputy, Alexander Sidyakin, branded deputies who wore it as "traitors" and stomped on a white ribbon.
+On 27 October 2012, Mironov called on members to stop wearing the white ribbon, the day after a United Russia deputy, Aleksandr Sidyakin, branded deputies who wore it as "traitors" and stomped on a white ribbon.
 Mironov urged members to distance themselves from the opposition, claiming that the rallies turned into a "political sect".
 He also threatened to expel Ilya Ponomaryov and Gudkov from the party for joining the opposition's Coordination Council.
 Ponomaryov and Gudkov were also among the deputies who were branded as traitors by Sidyakin.
 From 2012, members of the party who actively took part in protests left or were expelled from the party, including Gudkov and Ponomaryov.
 Dmitriyeva also distanced herself from the party.

 In October 2013, Mironov was elected as party leader and in 2014, A Just Russia, along with United Russia, the Communist Party, and the Liberal Democratic Party, supported Putin's foreign policy following the Annexation of Crimea, and much of his domestic policy.